After the launch of Sputnik 3, May 15, 1958, the satellite tracking was no longer a

 Left is the 20m and 15m homebrew beam antenna system

-track Sputnik in 1957, and right, the first moon
+used to track Sputnik in 1957, and right, the first moon

 bounce array, comprising four, 10-element Yagis,